GJinda/tencent-next-wechat-game/README.md

 # tencent-next-wechat-game
-an easy game modeled with wechat
+an easy game styled with wechat